CodeWithAloha/LeewardHabitatForHumanity/README.md

-# Leeward Habitat for Humanity
+# Leeward Habitat for Humanity x Code for Hawaii